Selbe Seite in deutsch

 Tel.: +49-89-2180-2758

-Fax: +49-89-2800362
+Fax: +49-89-2180-5790

 Email:

 BAS was entrusted by the Bundesministerium für Bildung, Wissenschaft, Forschung und Technologie (BMBF) with the task of maintaining both existing and future databases set up within funded projects by the BMBF, and of exporting them (after any restrictions on availability have expired) within the EU as well as to the Linguistic Data Consortium (LDC).
-Imported databases are to be converted by BAS to a standardized form, enabling them to be expoited in all BMBF- funded speech projects for a fraction of the cost and effort usually incurred.
+Imported databases are to be converted by BAS to a standardized form (CMDI), enabling them to be expoited in all BMBF- funded speech projects for a fraction of the cost and effort usually incurred.

 The second goal consists in the long term development of a (more or less) Complete Phonetic Theory (CPT) of spoken German.
 For this endeavour, the central category will no longer be the speech sound but rather the word as the lexically given unit.
 The great variability characterizing the pronunciation of words in running speech as opposed to citation form will be systematically documented and related to the communicative information content.